Software is a great combination between artistry and engineering. – Bill Gates

 Tax Type: Choose the type of tax, such as GST, VAT, or any other applicable tax.

-Applicable On: Define whether the tax applies to the total amount, item rate, or other specific criteria.
+Applicable On: Define if the tax is applied to the net total, item rate, or another basis.

-Tax Account: Select the appropriate ledger or account where the tax amount should be recorded.
+Tax Account: Choose the appropriate ledger/account where the tax amount should be posted.

-Tax Included in Basic Rate: Check this option if the tax is included in the basic rate of items.
+Tax Included in Basic Rate: Enable this if the item prices already include the tax.

-Tax Calculation: Choose the tax calculation method, such as "On Net Total" or "On Previous Row Total."
+Tax Calculation: Select how the tax should be computed typically "On Net Total" or "On Previous Row Total."

 Step 5: Save the Tax Template